VictorErikson/notesApp/TOFIX.md

 \*FIX Errors:

--cannot save an empty note. alert in services/saveNote.tsx (make into the same error square as "sure you wanna delete?")
+-re-saving existing note makes tags into one tag

 -"Failed to fetch users" -error in AllNotesMobile

--felmeddelande när skapar ny note

 \* BUG if user make field empty when editing